Proform Pro 9.9 Elliptical – A Good Buy For You?

 The Proform Pro 9.9 Elliptical gives you one of the longest strides for an elliptical under $1000.

-You want a longer stride as it will more fully work your lower body muscles better than a shorter stride.
+What’s so great about a longer stride?
+Well, a longer stride will more fully work your lower body muscles – better than a shorter stride.
 Longer strides also feel more natural and comfortable for people, giving you a better workout overall.

-Plus it’s adjustable, which makes it great for families with multiple users as everyone can find a stride that feels most comfortable for them,
+Plus the stride is adjustable, which makes it great for families with multiple users as everyone can find a stride that feels most comfortable for them,

 Heavy 28 Pound Flywheel For Added Stability